 Peace Negotiations in the Israel-Palestine Conflict

-The accord enabled mutual recognition for Israel’s government and the newly established Palestinian Authority.
+The accord enabled mutual recognition for Israelโs government and the newly established Palestinian Authority.

 Developments Since the 2000s in the Israel-Palestine Conflict

-Dismayed by Israel’s control over the West Bank, the Palestinians launched the second Intifada in 2005.
+Dismayed by Israelโs control over the West Bank, the Palestinians launched the second Intifada in 2005.
 In response, the Israeli government built a barrier wall around the West Bank in 2002, despite opposition from the major powers and the U.N.
 Bodies.

-The 2013 United States efforts at reviving the peace process between the Israeli government and the Palestinian Authority in the West Bank were thwarted by Hamas, a Palestinian political party sanctioned as a terrorist organization by the United States in 1997.
+The 2013 United States efforts at reviving the peace process between the Israeli government and the Palestinian Authority in the West Bank were thwarted by Hamas, a Palestinian political party sanctioned as a terrorist organisation by the United States in 1997.

+In 2014, clashes in the Palestinian territories precipitated a military confrontation between the Israeli military and Hamas, killing 73 Israelis and 2,251 Palestinians.
 Later in 2015, Palestinian President Mahmoud Abbas announced that Palestinians would no longer be bound by the territorial division created by the Oslo Accords.
 Israel and the Palestinian conflict have thrived at the cost of civilian casualties.

 According to the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), the total number of fatalities since 2008 is 5,733 Palestinians and 251 Israelis.